Watch Out for a Mistake on Green Card

 Once you’ve filled out the correct application, you submit it and wait.
 It usually takes several months for an application to be processed completely, but for some, it could take years.

-When completing a green card application, it’s essential to do your best not to make any mistakes.
-Initially, U.S. Citizenship and Immigration Services (USCIS) would issue a warning such as a Request for Evidence (RFE) or Notice of Intent to Deny (NOID) to applicants if they were missing information, made a mistake, or did not have the correct paperwork.
+If there is a mistake on your green card, U.S. Citizenship and Immigration Services (USCIS) would issue a warning such as a Request for Evidence (RFE) or Notice of Intent to Deny (NOID) to applicants.
+You can also download, complete, and send a Form I-90, which can be found on the USCIS website.

 Avoid a Mistake on Green Card